AlexLuthor135/alappas/README.md

 The amount of movements to accomplish the whole stack being sorted ideally was less than 700 for 100 elements and less than 5500 for 500 elements.

+## WHAT DID I USE TO ACCOMPLISH IT?

+For sorting I used two algorithm - Quick Sort and implementation of Turk Algorithm which takes cost to swap arguments as the main parameter for sorting.
+Quick Sort is being used during the initial push of values, while Turk Algorithm sorts the second part.

 ## HOW EFFECTIVE IT TURNED OUT TO BE?

 During the sorting of 100 elements the amount of movements is always less than 650 moves, mostly not exceeding 600 moves.
-As for 500 elements, the algorithm usually perform around 4500 movements, which is less than the required amount for over a thousand moves.
+As for 500 elements, the algorithm usually performs around 4500 movements, which is less than the required amount for over a thousand moves.
 Quick Sort turned out to be a much better approach than just pushing all the values to the "Stack B", a method of which is used in a Radix sort, which is also not a very efficient method.
-Using both of Quick Sort and Turk Algorithm helped me get the most efficient sorting which helped get a very little amount of movements for sorting.
+Using both of Quick Sort and Turk Algorithm helped me get the most efficient sorting which performed a very little amount of movements.

 ## 100 MOVEMENTS